 After a full day of walking, spend the evening around Malá Strana – look for the swans along the Vltava, watch the sunset over Charles Bridge, and end the day with a local meal or drinks.

 If you’re craving light comfort food, check out Cukrkávalimonáda.
-If you’d rather partake of the famous Czech beers, Mlýnská Kavárna couples beautiful views of the Vltava and the Old Town with an extensive drinks list.
 If you want the full-on traditional Prague experience, visit Cafe Savoy or U Modré Kachničky.
+Or if you’re up for traditional cuisine coupled with local craft beer, book a seat aboard the Lod’ Pivovar.
 Wherever you end up eating in Malá Strana, you’re in for a good first night.

 To go back to your hotel, the nearest public transportation stops are Malostranská metro station along line A and the LRT and tram stop Malostranské náměstí for trams 12, 20, and 22.

 Day 2 – Prague Old Town

 For your second day of touring Prague, head once more to Staroměstská metro station on Line A or tram stop on trams 17 and 18.
 We’ll be exploring the old town square for this day.
 This is also a great time to try out the local cuisine and do some shopping.

 Old Town Square